 and that there be peace in the Middle East.

-On behalf of Calvin Finkelstein, Grand Chancellor of the Domain of
+On behalf of Donald Lieberman, Grand Chancellor of the Domain of

 Quebec, and his Cabinet, and the Sir James Indig, his executive and

 members of our Knights of Pythias Cemetery Association, I would like to